 11am, but flexible, subject to availability.
 Earliest check-in, 4pm.

-Rates don’t usually include the à la carte breakfast, with items such as bacon and sausage sourdough sandwiches, eggs Benny, porridge and honey, kippers and a wholly local full English.
+Rates don’t usually include breakfast (between £14.95 and £18.95 each), with items such as bacon and sausage sourdough sandwiches, eggs Benny, kippers and a wholly local full English.
 A two-night minimum stay is required on a Friday or Saturday.

 The hotel may be around 600 years old, but the Hutson’s are one of just three families who have owned the house through the years.
 As you nose around the place, you’ll notice original Medieval, Jacobean and Georgian design features.

 Spa, kitchen garden, lounges and snugs, free WiFi.
 In rooms: TV, larder stocked with locally sourced drinks and snacks, coffee- and tea-making kit, air-conditioning and Bramley bath products.

 For more of a Beatrix Potter feel, book one of the Garden Wagons, to be immersed in the greenery of the kitchen garden.
 These offer more than a ‘glamping’ experience – with beds a six-footer can stretch out on, a log-burner and freestanding bath tub – plus a ‘sun’s out, bums out’ alfresco shower – they’re every bit as luxurious as the main hotel’s rooms.
 The Lookout Rooms are petite, but give good view – all the way down to Harlyn Bay and the headland.